Configuring Additional Settings for a

 which can prevent mobile devices from going into power‑save mode and thereby

-increasing battery consumption.
+increase battery consumption.

-is enabled.
+Mirroring is enabled.
 Configure the QoS Mirroring

 Scope by selecting one of the following options from the